seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-dis.rst

 -----------

-If **llvm-dis** succeeds, it will exit with 0.
+If **llvm37-dis** succeeds, it will exit with 0.
 Otherwise, if an error occurs, it will exit with a non-zero value.